VANTHEBRAND/vanrss/README.md

 * a marketing site with updates and press coverage (e.g., [microfeed.org](https://www.microfeed.org/))
 * ...

-microfeed uses Cloudflare [Pages](https://pages.cloudflare.com/) to host and run the code, [R2](https://www.cloudflare.com/products/r2/) to host and serve media files, [D1](https://developers.cloudflare.com/d1/) to store metadata, and [Zero Trust](https://www.cloudflare.com/products/zero-trust/) to provide logins to the admin dashboard.
+vanfeed uses Cloudflare [Pages](https://pages.cloudflare.com/) to host and run the code, [R2](https://www.cloudflare.com/products/r2/) to host and serve media files, [D1](https://developers.cloudflare.com/d1/) to store metadata, and [Zero Trust](https://www.cloudflare.com/products/zero-trust/) to provide logins to the admin dashboard.
 Cloudflare provides very generous free usage quotas, making it an affordable solution for personal or small business use.
 While you will still need to pay for a domain name, hosting microfeed on Cloudflare is essentially free.

-With microfeed, you can publish a variety of content such as audios, videos, photos, documents, blog posts, and external URLs to a customizable website, an RSS feed, and a [JSON feed](https://www.jsonfeed.org/).
+With vanfeed, you can publish a variety of content such as audios, videos, photos, documents, blog posts, and external URLs to a customizable website, an RSS feed, and a [JSON feed](https://www.jsonfeed.org/).
-Check out some examples of microfeed in action:
+Check out some examples of microfeed (which vanfeed is based on) in action:
 * Web feed: [https://llamacorn.listennotes.com/](https://llamacorn.listennotes.com/)
 * Rss feed: [https://llamacorn.listennotes.com/rss/](https://llamacorn.listennotes.com/rss/)
 * Json feed: [https://llamacorn.listennotes.com/json/](https://llamacorn.listennotes.com/json/)

-microfeed provides a simple yet powerful admin dashboard that makes it easy to add items to the feed, upload media files, and customize web page styles.
+vanfeed provides a simple yet powerful admin dashboard that makes it easy to add items to the feed, upload media files, and customize web page styles.
 If you've used WordPress before, you'll find it familiar.

 ![image-6d056193c81c0b8f5de0503f5af18116](https://user-images.githubusercontent.com/1719237/209486588-00acefe0-dd51-4bfc-aed7-1f63850aa720.png)